 The receipt-style BSS Certificate from April 2013

-Behind the change in the process is the access all participating navigation authorities have to the BSS online database to double check your boat's certificate validity.
+Behind the change in the process is the access all participating navigation authorities have to the BSS online database to double check your boat's certification validity.
 Because the BSS does not hold any detail about who owns what boat, boat owners do not have access to the BSS database directly.
 However some navigation autorities have an an online system for anyone registering or licensing a boat for their waterways, where that person can view their own boat details through a secure webpage.
 These navigation authorities will have more details.